bennyhuo/kotlin-compile-testing-extensions/README.md

 This is an extension of [tschuchortdev/kotlin-compile-testing](https://github.com/tschuchortdev/kotlin-compile-testing) by adding module support.

-If you want to test ksp or kapt processors on different modules, this library may help.
+If you want to test KAPT, KSP(Kotlin Symbol Processing) or KCP(Kotlin Compiler Plugin) on different modules, this library may help.

 # How to use